arbmarta/Canadian-Urban-Forest-Census-Datasets/README.md

 ### **Optional QA displays**
 - Binary canopy raster (`green`)
 - Input geometry layers: full vs. current batch (`blue` and `red`)

+## `census_of_population.py`

+`census_of_population.py` prepares demographic attributes for all urban municipalities used in the Canadian Urban Forest Census.
+It integrates key Census 2021 indicators (population, labour force, Indigenous identity, visible minorities), applies municipal amalgamations, filters for urban and non-Indigenous communities, and produces a single tabular output for analysis.

+This script is intended to support future demographic and equity-based extensions to urban forest research.
+It runs independently of the core geospatial pipeline.

+### **High-level responsibilities**
+- Load and merge four Census 2021 demographic files:
+  - `population.csv`
+  - `labour.csv`
+  - `indigenous_identity.csv`
+  - `visible_minorities.csv`
+- Drop redundant columns and merge all dataframes on `CSDUID`.
+- Apply amalgamations using `amalgamated_cities.csv`:
+  - Drop disaggregated CSDs
+  - Add merged records with harmonized structure
+  - Validate CSDUID uniqueness after concatenation
+- Filter dataset to include only urban, non-Indigenous municipalities:
+  - `Population ≥ 1,000`
+  - `Density ≥ 400 persons/km²`
+  - Exclude any CSDs with names matching `"PETIT-ROCHER"`, `"WENDAKE"`, or containing digits
+- Validate that amalgamated cities are retained in the final output.
+- Save filtered dataset to a single CSV for use in downstream analysis.

+### **Primary inputs**
+- `Datasets/Inputs/2021_census_of_population/population.csv`
+- `Datasets/Inputs/2021_census_of_population/labour.csv`
+- `Datasets/Inputs/2021_census_of_population/indigenous_identity.csv`
+- `Datasets/Inputs/2021_census_of_population/visible_minorities.csv`
+- `Datasets/Inputs/2021_census_of_population/amalgamated_cities.csv`

+### **Primary output**
+- `Datasets/Outputs/2021_census_of_population/2021_census_of_population_municipalities.csv`

+This output contains only urban, non-Indigenous municipalities and is suitable for merging with geospatial outputs or independent regression modeling.

+### **Key notes**
+- Amalgamated municipalities are inserted with type and schema consistency.
+- Output rows are verified to be unique by `CSDUID`.
+- This script does not generate any spatial datasets — it is tabular only.